 You can also use the same methodology of testing new copy with already proven creative to lengthen the creative’s lifecycle.
 How do we do this?
 Simply use the same compelling creative and switch out the messaging.
 Since we know it’s already proven, we can continually run new pockets of traffic from winning audiences to it and persuade from different angles.

 Setting up a new offer is your last resort.
 This is when all else has failed, and you can’t break through to your audience through messaging, creative, and even niched down targeting.
 Here, your angle would be using a product/offer that you already have and releasing it as a “new” product in order to use the angle of new to your advantage.
 You can then market the new product with decent success in the short term while you figure out the long term angles for the new offer.
 That’s the most viable solution.
 The least viable solution is literally starting from scratch; setting up a brand-new offer based on customer feedback and going through all the testing iterations, manufacturing, advertising, etc that a new product must undergo.
 While that’s the least ideal scenario, sometimes creating a new product from scratch is the only way to go.
 We’ve personally only experienced that less than a handful of times, but it has happened.
 You can also learn how to set up a no-brainer offer from our old blog post.
+Plus it doesn’t have to be just offers, if you work with an ecommerce email agency like ASPEKT, they can also help reduce your cost per conversion by improving your customer retention and LTV.

 Running a store isn’t easy, but marketing a store while running it is near impossible.
 So while some of the above may sound like the hardest things in the world, I think that properly optimizing everything will help you significantly drop your store’s cost per customer acquisition and scale the store.
 Start off by finding the right niche and targeting it with specific messaging and creative.
 Then, start working on your store’s conversion rate and improving that.
 Afterwards optimizing copy and creative are the next biggest tasks as creative and copy are always evolving with time.
 Lastly, you can always start over with a new offer if all else fails.
 Not the most optimistic last step, but sometimes it’s the necessary one.